kubernetes/website/content/en/blog/_posts/qos-class-resources.md

 Intel® Resource Director Technology (Intel® RDT) is a technology for controlling the cache and memory bandwidth allocation of applications.
-It provides in hardware a class-based approach for QoS control of these shared resources.
+It provides, in hardware, a class-based approach for QoS control of these shared resources.
 Other hardware vendors and architectures have corresponding technologies.
 Intel RDT allows a limited number of classes to be configured and processes to be assigned to them.
 All processes in the same class share the